metaplex-foundation/developer-hub/src/pages/bubblegum/mint-cnfts.md

 The main parameters of the Mint V1 instruction are:

 - **Merkle Tree**: The Merkle Tree address from which the Compressed NFT will be minted.
 - **Tree Creator Or Delegate**: The authority allowed to mint from the Bubblegum Tree — this can either be the creator or the delegate of the tree.
+This authority must sign the transaction.
+In the case of a public tree, this parameter can be any authority but must still be a signer.
 - **Leaf Owner**: The owner of the Compressed NFT that will be minted.
 - **Leaf Delegate**: An delegate authority allowed to manage the minted cNFT, if any.
 Otherwise, it is set to the Leaf Owner.
 - **Metadata**: The metadata of the Compressed NFT that will be minted.
 It contains information such as the **Name** of the NFT, its **URI**, its **Creators**, etc. Note that is it possible to provide a **Collection** object within the metadata but its **Verified** field will have to be set to `false` since the Collection Authority is not requested in this instruction and therefore cannot sign the transaction.